uzairarif5/studyNotes/README.md

 Versioning is done using "npm version [new-version] --git-tag-version false".

+update 23.2:
+- Fixing the bug in `saved_resources`.

 update 23.1:
 - Seperated the sources section in the article page.
 - Added a transition to article buttons.